boom85423/OptimalPorfolio/README.md

 # Optimization in portfolio

 ### Introduction
-Do not put eggs in the same basket is the truth in invest.
+Do not put eggs in the same basket is the truth in invest.<br>
-But how to choose between risk and profit is an important issue for investors.
+How to choose between risk and profit is an important issue for investors.

 ### Problem
 * dimension: number of stock